 The Hobbywing UBEC that I use has a 3 point connector that easily fits over pins 2, 4 and 6 on a Raspberry Pi (see: pinout guide).
 There is no wire going to Pin 2.
 The middle wire on the connector goes to Pin 4 (5V) and the black wire on the end goes to Pin 6 (GND - ground).
 The output wires have a ferrite iron core wrapped around them to reduce interference.
 You should definitely leave that on there.

 If you look at the specs you will see that the input voltage can be anywhere from 5.5V - 26V - DC only.
 That way you can tap into the same battery used to power motors without frying your Pi.

 For input to drive a Pi I would use at least 6 NiMH rechargeable batteries.
 Each battery produces approximately 1.2V - or approximately 7.2V.
 If you put a meter on your battery pack you may find this is a little higher.
 That’s not a problem since the input can be as high as 26V.

 The UBEC’s I used have averaged an output of 5.2V.
 This should not be a problem for running a Pi.

 UBEC vs BEC

 When doing a search you may see BEC, UBEC and ESC all used in the same article.
 To go into a detailed explanation of why all these devices exist is beyond the scope of this article.
-All you need to know is that among the various devices built for RC vehicles, a UBEC is best suited for power a Pi.
-I'll link to a post at the end of this article if you want to know the details.
+All you need to know is that among the various devices built for RC vehicles, a UBEC is best suited for powering a Pi.
+I’ll link to a post at the end of this article if you want to know the details.